soxueren/atsd/integration/spss/README.md

 <a name="21"></a>**Create new column in dataset**

 Again, we want to know common yearly index of customer basket.
-Let we compute new column with production of value and (weight/1000) and then get sum of products for yearly period.
+Let we compute new column with production of `value` and `(weight/1000)` and then get sum of products for yearly period.

-Open prices_merged.sav file and create new column categ_ind.
+Open prices_merged.sav file and create new column `categ_ind`.

 * **Transform -> Compute Variable...**
-  * Select columns from the left field into expression text field and use all operations you need.
+  * Select columns from the left field into expression field and apply all operations you need.
+     > We selected `value` and `weight` columns, divided `weight` by 1000 and lastly get production of final partitive and `value`.
   * Don't forget to give a name for new column!
 ![](resources/transform_compute_variable.png)

-We have got categ_ind column on the right end of our table.
+We have got `categ_ind` column on the right end of our table.
 ![](resources/create_new_column.png)